YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Images

+This [Google Drive folder](bit.ly/yale-dh-neural-style) contains five content and five style images.
+Some of the images have more pronounced "content" or "style," and others are more subtle.
+We'll use only a few of the images in our activities below, but I encourage you to mix and match with the others as well.

-For images, we'll be using a variety of images, some of which have more pronounced "styles" or "content," and some of which might be more subtle.
-I have also added relatively small images (400 x 400 pixels), so that the new image will generate quickly.
-High-resolution items can a longer time for the model to run, and you don't necessarily need high-resolution images in order for the model to be successful; it depends on your goal.
+A quick note on the sample images: I added relatively small images (400 x 400 pixels) so that the output image will be generated quickly.
+You can use higher resolution images in RunwayML; it will just take the model more time to run (which in turn uses up more of the free credits Runway provides).
+Also, depending on your goal, you don't necessarily need high-resolution images in order for the model to be successful, so you might start out with a lower resolution image and work your way up as needed.

-To get a sense for the impact the size of the input content image can have, here are two output files.
+To get a sense for how the size of the content image impacts the resulting output image, I've included two output images below.
 The larger image had an input image of around 1000 pixels, while the smaller image had an input of around 500 pixels.
-Some detail is lost as a result of cutting the resolution of the input image in half, but depending on the level of fidelity or abstraction that you're going for, that might be ok.
+Some detail is lost as a result of cutting the resolution of the content image in half, but depending on the level of fidelity or abstraction that you're going for, that might be ok.

 ![the Golden Gate Bridge in the style of Monet](https://github.com/YaleDHLab/lab-workshops/blob/master/neural-style-transfer/images/output/adaptive-style-transfer/goldenGateBridge-monet1000px.jpeg)